Contingent Worker Supplement Sample Notes

 The Contingent Worker Supplement also includes variables on alternative employment arrangements.
 Types of alternative employment include:

 The Contingent Worker Supplement has remained largely unchanged since its introduction in 1995.
-Concepts and definitions remain constant, however, there is one important change in supplement eligibility.
+Concepts and definitions remain constant, however, there are changes in supplement eligibility.
 In samples from 1995-1999, employed civilians over the age of 15 were eligible for the supplement.
-In 2001 and later samples, only employed civilians over the age of 16 who were in in month-in-sample 1-3 or 5-7 are considered eligible.
-Users should note that the supplement universe for samples from 2001 and later was determined empirically and that the official census bureau documentation does not note this change.
+In 2001 and 2005, only employed civilians over the age of 16 who were in in month-in-sample 1-3 or 5-7 are considered eligible.
+In 2017 the month-in-sample restrictions are no longer present and the survey was conducted in May, rather than February as was done in previous years.
+Users should note that the supplement universes for samples from 2001 and later were determined empirically and that the official census bureau documentation does not always explictly note these changes.

 Users should also note that the universe statements that appear in Contingent Worker Supplement codebooks are often not reflected in the data.
 In some cases, true universes could not be completely determined by IPUMS CPS staff.
 These instances have been noted in variable descriptions, and universes have been defined to reflect the data as closely as possible.